bibinvargheset/precise_scheduler/docs/faq.rst

 Frequently Asked Questions
 ==========================

-Frequently asked questions on the usage of schedule.
+Frequently asked questions on the usage of precise_scheduler.
 Did you get here using an 'old' link and expected to see more questions?

 AttributeError: 'module' object has no attribute 'every'